Pi-Apps-Coders/website/src/wiki/development/Creating-an-app.md

   order: 3
 ---

-# Creating an app for Pi-Apps
+# Submitting an app to be added to Pi-Apps

-**It's easy to make your own Pi-App!**

-Please note that if you want to *submit* your app to the official Pi-Apps repository, we have a few guidelines:
+If you're reading this, you are probably thinking about submitting a new app to be added to Pi-Apps.
+Welcome!
+Please understand that Pi-Apps is maintained by volunteers, and we have high standards for which apps are added.
+As we are a small team, we value quality over quantity.
+We manually review each potential app for quality and usefulness to average Linux users.

+If you are not sure if an app fits the guidelines, feel free to ask us before you spend a bunch of time writing scripts and a description for it!
+It's OK to ask first!
+We appreciate it.

 - The app needs to be useful for people who use their Raspberry Pi as an everyday, desktop computer.
   - Apps that are meant to run on a headless Pi will not be accepted.
 (Rosetta@home, pihole, etc)
   - Apps that are not designed for everyday GUI users won't be accepted. (command-line file servers, webservers, etc)
+  - Low-effort apps with questionable usefulness will be rejected.
 - The app needs to be legal to download and use.
 (No piracy allowed)
   - Paid apps are allowed.
 If your app has a free demo mode (like Doom 3), please ask the user if they want the demo mode or the full version.
 - The app should be appropriate for all ages.
-After all, Raspberry Pis are designed with children in mind.
+After all, Raspberry Pi is designed with children in mind.
-- Applications that support both ARM32 and ARM64 are preferred, ARM64 ONLY applications are tolerated, and new ARM32 ONLY applications will likely not be accepted
+- Update 2026: ARM64-only apps are perfectly fine.
+If the app runs on 32-bit ARM that's fine, but not required anymore.
 - The app may not have any malicious content.
 Any attempt to upload viruses, zip bombs, or any sort of software will result in a swift ban from all pi-apps repos and a report of such malicious activity to GitHub.
+- The app needs to look legitimate, established, and under active maintainance.
+  - AI-generated apps that appear to be low quality will not be accepted.
+  - Apps that appear to be beginner level coding projects with low likelihood of being maintained will not be accepted.
 - Even if your app follows all of these guidelines, there still may be a reason we decide not to add it to the official Pi-Apps repository.
 If that happens, you can still take advantage of Pi-Apps's features by telling your users to import the zip file for your app.

-Note about Package Apps:
+Note about Package Apps (APT and Flatpak Apps):

 Pi-Apps was never intended to be a GUI for apt.
 The only reason we have package-apps is to avoid limiting the options for a given task.
 For example, if you need an image editor, the best option may be an apt package, so it's best to include them for comparison rather than giving script-apps an unfair advantage.